 Kinetic energy can be transferred from one object to another in this drum experiment.
 This can be done with a real drum and drumstick, or a large container and two sticks.
 Hit one drumstick with the other and note the sound it makes.
 Put one drumstick on the surface of the drum while holding the other stick above the drum.
 Hit the center of the lower drumstick with the drumstick being held above the drum.
 The drum should make a sound even though it hasn’t been hit directly with a drumstick because of the transfer of kinetic energy.

 For this experiment you will need a wooden spool, flat toothpick, a rubber band, tape, one large and one small metal washer and a pencil that has never been sharpened.
 Attach the rubber band to the middle of the toothpick by pulling one end of the rubber band through the other until it is tight around the toothpick.
 Thread the toothpick and rubber band through the center of the spool, making sure the toothpick lays across the end of the spool.
 Cut or break the ends of the toothpick so they do not go past the edge of the spool.
 Tape the toothpick in place.
 Next, place the other end of the rubber band through the large washer and then the small one, sliding the pencil through at the end.
 Spin the pencil to wind the rubber band, set the spool on the floor and let it go.
-Kinetic energy will send it racing across the floor.
+Explain to your students that kinetic energy will send the spool racing across the floor.